 Providing EOPS, CARE, NEXTUP & Bear Cub Scholars services with one Director, 3 Full-time Counselors, 4 Associate Counselors and 9 classified positions necessitates a tremendous amount of teamwork and coordination to ensure that the minimum requirements of Title 5 are being met for each student served by these programs.
-At this time we are having difficulty providing adequate services to all EOPS eligible students and continue to look at additional counseling services on both campuses due to the 700 or so students who are receiving services this year.
-We have one Full-time counselor serving in an interim role outside of our department.
-We had to work with General Counseling to find counselors to support.
-Our programs are growing at both campuses and work staffing is needed to adequately support these students.
+The added challenge is providing in-person services at our growing Petaluma office.
+At this time we are having difficulty providing adequate services to all EOPS eligible students and continue to look at additional counseling services on both campuses due to the 1,000 students (including CalWORKs) who are receiving services this year.
+We are in the process of hiring a permanent counselor and Intake Specialist at the Petaluma campus.
+The counselor position has been a request for several years.
+We expect to see a rise in the number of students served at the Petaluma campus.

 The reception desk at the Santa Rosa campus is currently staffed by up to three student aides, who greet the public, answer phones, and make counseling appointments.
 All of these students are bilingual in Spanish and English.
 At the Petaluma campus, we rely heavily on student worker support, including staffing the reception desk.
-We currently do not have any permanent positions assigned to the Petaluma campus.